Kandy-IO/kandy-cpaas-nodejs-sdk/tutorials/GetStarted.md

 ## Configuration

+Before starting, you need to learn following information from your CPaaS account, specifically from Developer Portal.

+Log into your Developer Portal account and the configuration information required to be authenticated should be under:

++ `Projects` -> `{your project}` -> `Project info`/`Project secret`

+> + `Private Project key` should be mapped to `clientId`
+> + `Private Project secret` should be mapped to `clientSecret`

 Instantiating the library can be done by providing a configuration object to the library factory as shown below.

 ```javascript